rubino1996/Salary_LinearRegression/README.md

 **Features**

-Data Loading: Reads salary data from a CSV file.
+-Data Loading: Reads salary data from a CSV file.

-Data Visualization: Displays scatter plots to illustrate the relationship between the independent and dependent variables.
+-Data Visualization: Displays scatter plots to illustrate the relationship between the independent and dependent variables.

-Cost Function Implementation: Calculates the mean squared error to assess model performance.
+-Cost Function Implementation: Calculates the mean squared error to assess model performance.

-Gradient Descent: Optimizes model parameters (w and b) through iterative updates.
+-Gradient Descent: Optimizes model parameters (w and b) through iterative updates.

-Prediction and Visualization: Plots the final regression line alongside the training data.
+-Prediction and Visualization: Plots the final regression line alongside the training data.

 **Dataset**

 The dataset used for this project is sourced from Kaggle: [Salary Dataset for Simple Linear Regression](https://www.kaggle.com/datasets/abhishek14398/salary-dataset-simple-linear-regression/data).
 It consists of two columns:

-Years of Experience: Independent variable (input feature).
+-Years of Experience: Independent variable (input feature).

-Salary: Dependent variable (target).
+-Salary: Dependent variable (target).

 The dataset is loaded from a CSV file (salary_dataset.csv) and preprocessed for training.